nicoladebbia/CredLink/offline-kit/docs/how-to-verify-offline.md

 ## Overview

-The C2 Concierge Offline Verification Kit enables air-gapped verification of C2PA manifests without any network access.
+The CredLink Offline Verification Kit enables air-gapped verification of C2PA manifests without any network access.
 This is essential for courtrooms, secure newsrooms, and crisis operations where network connectivity is restricted or prohibited.

 ## Quick Start